neekey/angular-webpack-spa/README.md

 start a Selenium Server first by running `npm run webdriver`, also start dev server `npm run dev`. then begin test by running `npm run e2e`.

+#### production debug

+we use anyproxy as a http proxy tool to proxy online assets to local.
+If you want to debug production page, first start dev server, than configure `./config/anyproxy.rule.json` with your production info, after that, start the anyproxy service by `npm run debu`.

+after you have done all above, set up you browser or system network to proxy to anyproxy server ( defaults to localhost:8001 ).

 ### How does it work